apostrophecms/docs/docs/guide/introduction.md

 ## What is ApostropheCMS?

 ApostropheCMS is a modern, open source, content management system.
-It's Javascript from front to back, with a Vue.js user interface and Node.js on the server.
+It's JavaScript from front to back, with a Vue.js user interface and Node.js on the server.
 Importantly, it has everything you might want from a modern CMS, including:

 - a headless API built-in
 - a field schema API to create any kind of content types you need